--BFB will continue to work with SSE and SEPA to agree an updated smolt protection protocol ahead of each smolt season.
-In 2021 this included a two-stage regime:

-1) April-May: "where reasonably practicable, only the G1 machines shall be run if the load is less than 10MW".

-2) During the smolt run as identified by the board: "where reasonably practicable, if either Culligran or Fasnakyle main machines are generating into the evening then they must maintain generation such that the load at Aigas is not reduced during the hours of darkness".

-- BFB will continue monitoring smolt run timing in the catchment whilst this improves smolt survival.

-- BFB aim to carry out an acoustic tagging (or equivalent study) into smolt behaviour in relation to the dams to see if further mitigation is necessary.
-Precise study remit/ location will vary with available resource.

--BFB will continue to request a national project through FMS and SSE to look at the physiological stress, disorientation, and resultant survival of smolts going through Kaplan turbines.

--BFB will improve the monitoring and reporting of possible smolt mortality in association with the dams.
+- \BFB will continue to work with SSE and SEPA to agree an updated smolt protection protocol ahead of each smolt season.
+This currently includes a two-stage regime: - 1) April-May: "where reasonably practicable, only the G1 machines shall be run if the load is less than 10MW". - 2) During the smolt run as identified by the board: "where reasonably practicable, if either Culligran or Fasnakyle main machines are generating into the evening then they must maintain generation such that the load at Aigas is not reduced during the hours of darkness". - \ BFB will focus on improving smolt trapping efficiency with the aim of carrying out a study into smolt behaviour and survival in relation to the dams to inform possible future mitigation.
+Precise study remit/ location will vary with available resource. - -BFB will continue to request a national project through FMS and SSE to look at the physiological stress, disorientation, and resultant survival of smolts going through Kaplan turbines. - -BFB will improve the monitoring and reporting of possible smolt mortality in association with the dams.